jpreall/SeqTech_2022/SingleCell_Hands-On.md

 ### CSHL 2022 Advanced Sequencing Technologies  Course Materials
-# Configuring your cloud instance for Scanpy
+# Configuring your lab computer for Scanpy
 -------

 ### 1. Create a new Conda environment for Scanpy analysis